Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/help.rst

 - Information on the files being processed (date of observation, filenames, frame types, etc)
 - Any steps needed to replicate the issue

-We discourage direct email interaction with Staff Astronmers or with the KCWI team.
+We discourage direct email interaction with Staff Astronomers or with the KCWI team.

 What can you expect?
 --------------------